cr0cK/bouchon/README.md

   'author'
 );

-// use the selectRow function of the toolbox to filter results selectors.byId = ({id}) => selectRow(selectors.allWithAuthor, 'id', id);
+// use the selectRows function of the toolbox to filter results selectors.byId = ({id}) => selectRows(selectors.allWithAuthor(), 'id', id);
 ```

-Check [the full sample](https://github.com/cr0cK/bouchon-samples/tree/master/samples/2-articles-with-author) and try it!
+Check [the full sample](https://github.com/cr0cK/bouchon-samples/tree/master/samples/2-articles-with-author) for a complete overview.

+For more information about `selectRows` and `extendRows`, check the documentation of the [bouchon-toolbox](https://github.com/cr0cK/bouchon-toolbox).

 ### Middlewares